vrtmrz/obsidian-livesync/updates_old.md

 - 0.15.2 The wizard has been improved and documented!
 - 0.15.3 Fixed the issue about locking/unlocking remote database while rebuilding in the wizard.
 - 0.15.4 Fixed issues about asynchronous processing (e.g., Conflict check or hidden file detection)
-- 0.15.5 Add new features for setting Self-hosted LiveSync up more easier.
+- 0.15.5 Add new features for setting Self-Hosted LiveSync up more easier.
 - 0.15.6 File tracking logic has been refined.
 - 0.15.7 Fixed bug about renaming file.
 - 0.15.8 Fixed bug about deleting empty directory, weird behaviour on boot-sequence on mobile devices.